rclone crypt interoperability

 - We document the compatibility layer in both Features and Security

-- We keep the native AeroFTP encryption story separate from the rclone one
+- We keep the native AeroFTP encryption story separate from the rclone one (AeroVault and the AeroCrypt overlay are the AeroFTP-owned formats)

 For profile import and export through rclone.conf, see rclone Bridge.